iris-hep/func_adl/docs/generic/query_structure.md

 To learn what the functions are that will replace placeholderQueryFunction() please see the xAOD or Uproot parts of the documentation.

 With this query object any operator can be applied to make modifications at the event level.
-For example, if a .Select() is added the events in the data are now accessable.
+For example, if a .Select() is added the events in the data are now accessible.

 ```python
 query.Select(lambda event: {})